Solving

 Amit cannot be assigned the position number 5.

-Similarly, Chris cannot occupy the position number 2.
+Similarly, Chris cannot occupy position number 2.

-Basheer cannot be the most diminutive, given his stature surpasses Dharam's.
+Basheer cannot be the most diminutive, given that his stature surpasses Dharam's.
 Dharam, therefore, cannot hold position number 1.

 This leads us to the possibilities: